Experimenting in Equilibrium: Designing Experiments under Equilibrium Effects

-Conversely, our assumption that the platform cannot observe the daily state variable $A_t$ is made to ensure that our learning problem isn't too ``easy'' and, in particular, that the platform cannot use knowledge about the $A_t$ to derive information about the system without running experiments.
+Conversely, our assumption that the platform cannot observe the daily state variable $A_t$ is made to ensure that our learning problem is robust and performs well even if the state variables are unavailable or difficult to estimate accurately.
 In practice, of course, it is plausible that a platform may have access to partial---but not full---information about $A_t$.
 Here, we focus on the statistically most difficult setting where the platform is oblivious to $A_t$ and thus can only learn how to set $p$ via experimentation, as this setting enables us to establish a crisp separation between different approaches to learning and to highlight our core methodological contributions.
 However, all methods considered here can be adapted to leverage partial information about $A_t$, and further work that investigates how best to leverage such information would be of considerable interest.

 Before presenting our proposed approach to learning $p$ below, we first briefly review why standard approaches fall short.
 The core difficulty in our model comes from the interplay between network effects and market-wide demand fluctuations induced by the $A_t$.